Journals

 Where t, is time taken for completion of deal.

 Therefore, lesser number of deals in 2022 is indicative of more time taken by investors to scrutinise and make decisions.
-This does not mean that time wasn’t taken to vet and decide to invest earlier, however here the variables that influenced the have changed from what they previously where.
+This does not mean that time wasn’t taken to vet and decide to invest earlier, however here the variables that influenced the t have changed from what they previously where.

 Eg: Previously (in reference to 2021) a great product and founding team were the underlying variables for decision making, Now, a great product with a strong business model and quantitative validation along with resilient founders are the variables.